asgiraldoc/Maximum-Likelihood-assignment---Evolutionary-Genetics-and-Phylogenetics/README.md

 <p> <strong>---------------------------------------------------------------------------------------</strong></p>

 <p> <strong>Note: Although this first part is not part of the assignment, I am including it in case anyone is interested in knowing how to generate these datasets.
-Also, the full data will be available in the data folder.</strong> </p>
+Also, the full data is available in the compressed data folder (data.zip).</strong> </p>

 <p> <strong>---------------------------------------------------------------------------------------</strong></p>